ANI717/Headless-Jetson-Nano-Setup/README.md

 ```
 sudo systemctl restart network-manager.service
 ```
-Run following command to detect availability of your wifi SSID.</br>
+Log into Jetson Nano and run following command to detect availability of your wifi SSID.</br>
 ```
 nmcli device wifi list
 ```